mdconaway/sails-ember-rest/README.md

 It's that simple!

-The controller constructor functions simliarly to ember-objects, in that it can recieve an extension object as input to the constructor itself.
+The controller constructor functions similarly to ember-objects, in that it can recieve an extension object as input to the constructor itself.
 An example would be:
 ```javascript
 import { controller } from 'sails-ember-rest';